Name: Liddy Fee: $750 Location: Taiwan

 Food Type: Kibbles Food Brand: Various brands Eating Habit: twice

-Leash Manners: Heels Current Walking Habit: Tolerates Crating?:No Potty Habit: Outdoor Basic Commands: Sit Ever been Alone in Home: Only without people
+Leash Manners: Loose leash, loves to sniff.
+Working on barking + lunging at dogs relating to insecurity and wanting to greet Current Walking Habit: Twice a day 1 hour each + potty breaks.
+Hikes on weekends.
+Tolerates Crating?:No Potty Habit: Outdoor Basic Commands: Sit Ever been Alone in Home: Without people and without dogs

 Kid Friendly: 4/5 Friendly.
 Does not actively approach and seek affection, but accepts them if it happens.
 Leaves when the children are being inappropriate and rude.
 Dog Friendly: 3.5/5 welcomes well mannered dogs but dislikes rude dogs.
 Would warn by showing teeth/growling/barking but does not attack/bite/nip Cat Friendly: 4/5 Friendly.
 Generally ignores and leaves when cats try to be affectionate Currently Lived with a Cat?: No Difference in Treating Indoor/Outdoor Cat?: No